 How to read in order to retain?

->Discussing the book with your friends and ask their opinion on it.
-You can also ask what they would do in the imaginary situations.
+- Discussing the book with your friends and ask their opinion on it.
+You can also ask what they would do in hypothetical situations.

 Happy Reading !